frogg/Steal-Phone-Number/README.md

 ![A screenshot of the Telekom website showing my phone number.](https://github.com/frogg/Steal-Phone-Number/raw/master/telekom_website.png)

 ## Suggested Solution
-Telekom shoudl top logging me in automatically.
+Telekom should stop logging me in automatically.
 Users don't expect to be logged in without entereing credentials.
 Only when I enter my user ID & password I am aware that personal information will be shown on the website.
 This would also prevent attacks like this.

 ## Also, please stop advertising this as a feature.
 It's not a feature.
 It's a bug.